DKorablin/Plugin.Caching.Web/README.md

-# TEMPLATE plugin
+# Web caching plugin
-This is a template plugin description
+This cache plugin is based on System.Web.Caching.Cache